-Our conferences, symposia, and lectures take place throughout the academic year and bring together influential and original thinkers from Harvard University and around the world to showcase innovative scholarship and to share knowledge, research, policy, and practice.
+Our conferences, symposia, poetry readings, and public lectures take place throughout the academic year and bring together influential and original thinkers from Harvard University and around the world to showcase scholarship and creative expression in research, policy, and practice.

 These events are all free and open to the public, and are frequently videotaped and available online.

-Through the Radcliffe Institute lecture series, we bring artists, scholars, and scientists to campus to share their work with the Harvard community and the public.
-Speakers in this series have included:
+Through the Radcliffe Institute lecture series, we bring artists, scholars, scientists, and policy makers to campus to share their work with the Harvard community and the wider public.
+Recent speakers in this series have included: